Kawasaki KX80

-The Kawasaki KX80 was a 80cc(79cc-82cc) eduro style offroad motorbike, introduced in 1979 and ended production in 2000.
-It is a single cylinder, lquid cooled 2 stroke running at 32:1 fuel ratio with a wet clutch, 6 speed transmission.
+The Kawasaki KX80 was a 80cc(79cc-82cc) enduro style offroad motorbike, introduced in 1979 and ended production in 2000.
+It is a single cylinder, liquid cooled 2 stroke running at 32:1 fuel ratio with a wet clutch, 6 speed transmission.
 Unpretentious and inclusive, this small, powerful two-wheeler boasted an advertised 20hp, a 13-inch ground clearance, 75-mph(121 km/h) top speed stock.
 Uses 10w-40 wet clutch oil as crank case oil.
 There are big wheel and small wheel bikes to fit shorter and taller kids safely, and more comfortably.